 Info about the course

-Lecturer: Raul Kangro (Assoc. prof., Institute of Mathematics and statistics), email@example.com
+Lecturer: Raul Kangro (Institute of Mathematics and Statistics), firstname.lastname@example.org

-Independent works: There are 3 theoretical homework assignments (specified in electronic course materials) and 7 practical homework assignments (one in every second week starting from the third one).
+Independent works: There are 8 practical homework assignments (one in every second week starting from the first one).
 The homework solutions are due one week after they were handed out.
 The late submissions are allowed but the score for such submissions is reduced by 50%.
-The solutions to the practical homework assignments have to be submitted through the Moodle web page of the course as Python files, the solutions of the theoretical homework assignments can be submitted either via Moodle or in the lecture.
-Maximal score for each homework assignment is 4 points.
+The solutions to the practical homework assignments have to be submitted through the Moodle web page of the course as R scripts (.R files) or R notebook files (.Rmd files).
+Maximal score for each homework assignment is 5 points.
 The maximal total score for homework assignments is 40 points.

 Requirement to be met for final assessment: At least 20 points (50%) for homework assignments is required for qualifying for the final examination.

 Composition of the final grade: 60% of the total score is given by the final exam, 40% comes from the homework assignments.
-The final exam consists of a theoretical part (derivation of a numerical method, derivation of PDE for option pricing) and a computational part (pricing of a concrete option).
+The final exam takes place in a computer lab and consists of 4 computational problems related to option pricing.
 The final grade is determined by the total score as follows: the score less than 50 gives F, from 50 to 59.9 gives E, from 60 to 69.9 gives D, from 70 to 79.9 gives C, from 80 to 89.9 gives B and a score of 90 or more gives A

 E-learning activities: The course materials are divided between 16 study weeks and can be used for independent study or as supporting materials for the lectures and the computer labs.
-The labs of the 3rd, 7th, 11th,15th week are completely structured for self-study by using appropriate e-learning activities.
 The lecture notes and lab handouts contain all of the theoretical materials that is required for this course.
-The solutions of the 7 practical homework assignments have to be submitted through Moodle.
-The solutions of the theoretical homework can be handed in on paper or submitted electronically through Moodle.
+The solutions of the 8 practical homework assignments have to be submitted through Moodle.
 The final examination has to be taken in person.